rijalati/docker-oltpbench/README.md

 # oltpbench
-Dockerfile and scripts to auto generate configs and run oltpbench against RDBMS and (a couple) NoSQL systems
+Dockerfile and scripts to auto generate configs and run oltpbench against several types of RDBMS.

 ## Tools